sbt/sbt-proguard/README.md

 -injars "/path/to/scala-library.jar"(!META-INF/**)
 ```

-There are corresponding settings for libraries and outputs: `libraryFilter` and
+There are corresponding settings for libraries and outputs: `proguardLibraryFilter` and
-`outputFilter`.
+`proguardOutputFilter`.

-For more advanced usage the `filteredInputs`, `filteredLibraries`, and
+For more advanced usage the `proguardFilteredInputs`, `proguardFilteredLibraries`, and
-`filteredOutputs` settings can be set directly.
+`proguardFilteredOutputs` settings can be set directly.

 Merging